sebastian13/docker-compose-nginx-proxy/README.md

 # Nginx-Proxy

-This docker-compose.yml users the **official nginx** container.
-It has optimized nginx configuration to use it together with let's encrypt certbot.
-You should get an **A+ rating** at <https://www.ssllabs.com/ssltest>
+This docker-compose.yml users the **official nginx** and the **official certbot** container.
+It has optimized nginx configuration to be used as a https proxy together with certbot.
+Following my instructions you should get an <span style="color:green; font-weight:bold;">A+ rating</span> at [ssllabs.com](https://www.ssllabs.com/ssltest).

-The container will use the network **www-network** as proxy-tier.
-Add every container to this network, you want to be in the same network as the nginx-proxy.
+The container will use the network **www-network** as a proxy-tier.
+Add every container to this network that servers as a upstream http host.

 ## Directory structure

 ```
 .
-├── conf.d			         # All our site-specific configuration
+├── conf.d                       # Site-specific configuration
 │   ├── example.com.conf
 │   ├── ...
 ├── protect                      # HTTP Password Protection
 │   ├── .htpasswd
 ├── snippets                     # Config we want to reuse at conf.d files
-│   ├── certbot.conf         # Serves Let's encrypt .well-known files
+│   ├── certbot-webroot.conf     # Serves Let's encrypt .well-known files
+│   ├── certbot-standalone.conf  # as alternative method
 │   ├── proxy.conf
 │   ├── ssl.conf